typetetris/nix-flakes-beginner/README.md

 error: flake 'git+file:///home/typetetris/playground/first-flake' lacks attribute 'outputs'
 ```

 and a warning about our git repository being dirty.
-You can ignore these for now.
+You can ignore these warnings about the git repository being dirty for now.
+They go away if you commit everything and have a "clean" `git status`.

 So `{}` wasn't quite enough for trivial flake.